Skip to main content

 Retry guidance

-• Use exponential backoff with jitter (e.g. 200ms → 1s → 5s, max 3 retries).
+• Use exponential backoff with jitter (e.g. 200ms → 1s → 5s, max 3 retries) for transient failures (429 / 503 / network).

 • After exhausting retries, drop the call and proceed with your client’s normal reply — never degrade end-user experience because of an Encore outage.